LI1 Shangyang translates to 'Metal Yang'

 Where is LI1 located?

-LI1 (Shangyang) is located on the radial side of the index finger, 0.1 cun posterior to the corner of the nail.
+LI1 (Shangyang) is located on the radial side of the index finger, approximately 0.1 cun from the corner of the nail bed.

 What is LI1 used for?